shakes76/PatternFlow/recognition/s4482727/README.md

 ![Example output by the driver script.](example_output.png)

-On average, we can expect to achieve an average Dice coefficient of about 0.86, but some extreme outliers below 0.8 are often recorded.
+On average, we can expect to achieve an average Dice coefficient of about 0.86 on the test set, but some extreme outliers below 0.8 are often recorded.